BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Related Work

 \subsection{Expanded BTs}

 The capabilities of BTs have been expanded in several papers.
-In \cite{biggar_zamani_shames_2021_kbt}, the authors consider how it is possible to expand BTs by introducing K-BTs which replace Success and Failure with K different outputs. \cite{colledanchise_natale_2018_parallel}, \cite{colledanchise_natale_2019_parallel}, and \cite{colledanchise_natale_2021_parallel} introduce Concurrent BTs and expand on them by introducing various nodes designed to better enable synchronization in BTs that deal with concurrency.
-Meanwhile \cite{giunchiglia_colledanchise_natale_tacchella_2019_cbt} extends BTs to Conditional BTs, which enforce certain pre and post conditions on various nodes within the tree and introduces a tool which can confirm that the entire tree is capable of being executed based on the pre and post conditions given. \cite{safronov_colledanchise_natale_2020_belief} extends BTs to Belief BTs which are better suited to dealing with non-deterministic outcomes of actions.
+In \CiteAsText{biggar2020arXiv}, the authors consider how it is possible to expand BTs by introducing K-BTs which replace Success and Failure with K different outputs. \CiteAsText{colledanchise2018IROS}, \CiteAsText{colledanchise2019IROS}, and \CiteAsText{colledanchise2022IEEE_Transactions_on_Robotics} introduce Concurrent BTs and expand on them by introducing various nodes designed to better enable synchronization in BTs that deal with concurrency.
+Meanwhile \CiteAsText{giunchiglia2019SMC} extends BTs to Conditional BTs, which enforce certain pre and post conditions on various nodes within the tree and introduces a tool which can confirm that the entire tree is capable of being executed based on the pre and post conditions given. \CiteAsText{safronov2020arXiv} extends BTs to Belief BTs which are better suited to dealing with non-deterministic outcomes of actions.